 Simply start then to walk through your day as if you’re replaying a movie in your mind: all the scenes and details, sights, sounds, tastes, smells, interactions with other people, and any challenges or joys.
 Notice occasions that really stand out – for good or for bad – and embrace the ordinary, mundane moments as well.

 As you go through the day in your mind simply ask yourself, “Where was God in these moments?”
-Ask for His help – help to show you where He was present and to guide us to the moments He wants to bring our attention to.
+Ask the Holy Spirit for help – help to show you where God was present and to guide us to the moments He wants to bring our attention to.

-Then gently turn your attention to the next day.
+Then, start to think about tomorrow.
 What are you excited for?
 What are you nervous about?
 Visualize yourself walking through the day with God and ask for His help.